Far-right politics in Slovenia: 2012 Ljubljana protest

 confrontation descended into a riot with police battling smaller groups of riotous hooligans through the streets of Ljubljana.
 10-15 riot police sustaining bodily injury (with three sustaining injuries to the head after being hit by cobblestones), and 10 persons were treated at the Ljubljana clinical centre due to injuries sustained during the protests, including three police officers, and a photographer.

 The violent group was composed of football hooligans, neo-Nazis, and members of far-right extremist groups (with at least some also being members of Blood & Honour, Headhunters Domžale, and Green Dragons).
-According topolice sources, at least some among the violent agitators were trained, hired, and paid, and police was investigating whether the agitators may have been hired and compensated by political parties.
+According to police sources, at least some among the violent agitators were trained, hired, and paid, and police was investigating whether the agitators may have been hired and compensated by political parties.
 It was later revealed that two members of the Slovene armed forces were also among the arrested.

 The incident prompted the establishment of a parliamentary investigative committee to look into the operation of extremist groups in Slovenia and their possible political ties, and adapt laws so as to be better able to address and combat extremism.